 To prevent this from happening, use an air compressor to blow water out of the pool’s plumbing when swimming season is over.
 Also, drain as much water as possible from the filter and heater.

-Finally, clean the pool: skim, brush walls, vacuum, empty skimmer baskets, close skimmer line valve, lower water level to approximately 18 inches (45 centimeters) below the coping and super chlorinate.
+Finally, clean the pool: skim, brush walls, vacuum, empty skimmer baskets, close the skimmer line valve, lower the water level to approximately 18 inches (45 centimeters) below the coping, and super chlorinate.
 Lastly, cover the pool to keep out debris.

 Opening Your Swimming Pool Season